Garrett96/docusite/README.md

 6] (*Optional*) In `mkdocs.yml` uncomment password plugin and set a global password.
 <br>
 <br>
 The `Site` directory will always be overwritten when `mkdocs build` runs.
-To ensure you save time and sanity, always adjust the content in the `Docs` directory; especially when adding image assets.
+To ensure you save time and sanity, always adjust the content in the `Docs` directory; especially when adding images.

 ## Use Cases